MorganaToken/morgana-ui/apps/keycloak-server/README.md

-# Keycloak Server
+# Morgana Server

-This app allows you to run a local development version of the Keycloak server.
+This app allows you to run a local development version of the Morgana server.

-### Running the Keycloak server
+### Running the Morgana server

 First, ensure that all dependencies are installed locally using NPM by running: